zhiburt/tabled/README.md

     .remove_vertical();
 ```

-The style will look like the following for the first example.
+This style will look like the following:

 ```rust
 ┌──────┬───────────────────────────────┐